wrode/Blog/_posts/2016-05-29-Blockchain.md

 - if today you someone had sneaked in your apartment and claimed it fo rthemselves, the first people that the police would check with is probably the neighbours.
 They likely do have an up to date view about who owns what.
 And the police trust them to be honest.
     + But you cannot be sure that they have an up to date view of the world.
 What if the unknown stranger had just paid a large sum of money for the apartment but the old owner still claimed ownership.
-- Agreement is very important in my project.
+    + Agreement is very important in my project.
 The governance structure is extremely important.
 It could be made using a smart contract.
 - The good thing about smart contract is that everything needs to be so explicitly defined.
 This means that there is less room missunderstanding.
-- To understand how private blockchains, think about a small group of people agreeing about the state of something rather than many people agreeing about something.

-    picture of a guy claiming that he is really really rich.
-    "i am really really rich"
-    "But jon, you have $5 in your bank account"
-    - people, they cant be trusted
+- Explain that there are private and public blockchains

 -documenting isnt really enough, enforcing is also important.

 There needs to be some sort of way that society agrees upon who owns what.
 One single source of the "truth".
 This is usually solved by one central authority documenting the state of things.
+-->